-Keep gabapentin and all medicines out of the reach of children.
+Keep gabapentin capsules and all medicines out of the reach of children.

-General information about the safe and effective use of gabapentin
+General information about the safe and effective use of gabapentin capsules.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use gabapentin for a condition for which it was not prescribed.
-Do not give gabapentin to other people, even if they have the same symptoms that you have.
+Do not use gabapentin capsules for a condition for which it was not prescribed.
+Do not give gabapentin capsules to other people, even if they have the same symptoms that you have.
 It may harm them.
-This Medication Guide summarizes the most important information about gabapentin.
-If you would like more information, talk with your healthcare provider.
-You can ask your healthcare provider or pharmacist for information about gabapentin that was written for healthcare professionals.
+You can ask your pharmacist or healthcare provider for information about gabapentin capsules that is written for health professionals.